How To Be Proactive at Work on a Lean Agile Team

 A process supports the best knowledge of work

 We’re pretty much obsessed with our Lean Agile process at Revelry, and for good reason.
 Time and time again, the process has saved our work and our sanity.
 Our process clears much of the busy work out of the way for us.

 This allows us to use our brains for problem-solving.
 We’re better prepared to deal with anything unexpected that pops up.
 Since we are able to trust that the team is following the process, we don’t have to schedule unnecessary meetings or worry about who will do particular tasks.

 Don’t make up your own process.
 If you’re working in a silo, then perhaps you need to evaluate why that is.
 Perhaps you don’t need to.
 If you know your weakness is scheduling, admit it to your PM and have them help you book ad hoc meetings.

 Don’t be that person

 We aim to start all of our meetings on time, so I set a reminder for 1 minute before each call.
 I open Zoom, get my notes and tabs open, and I’m prepared for everyone else to join.
 Being prepared for the meeting is more than being on time, though.
 If you’re proactive at work, you’re paying attention, engaged, prepared, and asking questions in meetings as well.
 As a result, the meeting is more productive for everyone and you’ll feel good about it, too.

-In the event of fire, tend to the fire.
+In the event of a fire, tend to the fire

 When your first priority is putting out a fire, do not try to start a new project or respond to any non-urgent comments.
 This will only distract you from the task at hand.
 The only other task you should be performing is unblocking other team members.